Kepi: Iran

 In Iran this kind of headdress was known as the "Pahlavi hat" (kolah pahlavi, کلاه پهلوی).
 Only worn for a brief period, from 1927 until the 1930s, it was generally of a grey color.

+Italy

+The kepi was the main headdress in the Italian Army from its constitution to 1933, in both ceremonial and field uniforms.
+It had different degrees of markings for branch or unit, and rank.
+From its traditional blue, rigid shape, the kepi evolved in 1909 a field version, more comfortable and in the Army's traditional 'grigioverde' (gray-green), with increasingly less visible markings.
+Since then, it was gradually substituted with the more comfortable side cap and later - during the Second World War - the beret; the kepi remains standard issue with historical uniforms for both the Army and the Police, especially for musicians and education institutions, as part of their ceremonial dress.

 Latvia

 In modern ceremonial dress the Latvian National Armed Forces Staff Battalion and musicians of the Central Military Band of the Latvian National Armed Forces both wear backward sloping kepis of the style worn by the Belgian Army immediately prior to World War I.

 Luxembourg

 Kepis with a slightly higher back were formerly worn by the Luxembourg Army until 1945.
 Since World War II they were replaced by British Army-style peak caps.

 The same kepis with higher back were also worn by the former Grand Ducal Gendarmerie in a blue version corresponding to the colour of their uniforms.

 The kepi is still used by the newly created Grand Ducal Police which replaced the Gendarmerie and the local police forces in 2000.